 What is the FIS Ski World Cup?

-This competition, also known as the Audi FIS Ski World Cup Finals, is one of the most important winter sports events in the world, surpassed only by the Olympic Winter Games every four years and the World Skiing Championships, held every two years.
-The races are held during the winter months across dozens of different stations, with a points system across four disciplines: slalom, giant slalom, super giant and downhill.
-This all comes to a head at the finals, the only event of the season at which all the male and female events take place at the same resort, are the crowning glory.
-That’s precisely what’s happening in Andorra in 2019!
+This competition, also known as the Audi FIS Ski World Cup Finals, is one of the most important winter sports competitions in the world, second only to the Winter Olympic Games, which are held every four years, and the World Ski Championships, which are held every two years.
+The events are held during the winter months in dozens of different resorts, with a points system in four disciplines: slalom, giant slalom, super-G and downhill.
+The finals, the only time of the season when all the men’s and women’s events take place in the same resort, are the crowning glory.
+That’s precisely what’s happening in Andorra this winter!

-The resort charged with hosting the Ski World Cup Finals is Grandvalira, more specifically, Soldeu and El Tarter, on two of the best ski slopes in Andorra.
-The first slope is Avet, in the Soldeu Grandvalira sector, spanning some 1,200 metres (nearly 4,000 feet) and with a maximum incline of 70%, it's ideal for the slalom and giant slalom races.
-The second slope will be Àliga, in the El Tarter sector of Grandvalira.
-There, we’ll be holding the two alpine speed disciplines (downhill and super-G), and the only Parallel team race of the World Cup season.
+The resort hosting the Finals of the Ski World Cup is Grandvalira, more specifically the Soldeu and El Tarter sectors, on two of the best competition slopes.
+The first is the Avet slope, in the Soldeu sector of Grandvalira, whose 1200 metres and 70% maximum gradient are ideal for slalom and giant slalom.
+The second is the Àliga slope, in the El Tarter sector of Grandvalira, for the two speed disciplines of alpine skiing (downhill and super-G), and the only Parallel team race of the World Cup season.
 The event will take place from 13 to 19 March 2023.

-Who will be taking part in the FIS Skiing World Cup Finals 2019
+Who is taking part in the Audi FIS Ski World Cup Finals 2023?

-Don’t miss out on the chance to come attend this major alpine skiing event and get your tickets to watch the FIS World Cup Finals in Grandvalira!
+Don’t miss the chance to attend this great alpine skiing event and get your tickets for the Audi FIS World Cup Finals in Grandvalira!